 - Stocked up on pork tenderloin?
 Try my Pork Tenderloin Marinade or Honey Balsamic Pork Tenderloin next!

-These Honey Garlic Pork Tenderloins are delicious over a pile of quinoa or Instant Pot Jasmine Rice and with a side of roasted vegetables.
+This Honey Garlic Pork Tenderloin are delicious over a pile of Baked Rice or Instant Pot Jasmine Rice and with a side of roasted vegetables.
 I love Green Beans with Bacon, Honey Glazed Carrots, or this Easy Broccoli Salad for a prep ahead option.

-We always have to have basket of Mom’s Homemade Buns too!
+We always have to have basket of Mom’s Homemade Buns or a slice of No Knead Artisan Bread too!

 Ingredients